riccardoEspositoXhpo/cs50/README.md

 # computerScienceFundamentals

-This repo hosts some basic notes in my journy towards computer science proficiency.
+This repo hosts some basic notes in my journey towards computer science proficiency.